JacksonCrawford/dotfiles/README.md

 ## Fonts

-I use [Icomoon](https://icomoon.io/) for the top bar icons and [Microns](https://www.s-ings.com/projects/microns-icon-font/) for the taglist (workspaces list/desktop list/whatever!) dots.
+I use [Icomoon](https://icomoon.io/) for the top bar icons and the taglist (workspaces list/desktop list/whatever!) circles.
 Then [Futura](https://fonts.adobe.com/fonts/futura-pt) is set in theme.lua to be a general system font.